Sean Desai: Philadelphia Eagles

 On February 28, 2023, Desai was hired by the Philadelphia Eagles as their defensive coordinator under head coach Nick Sirianni, replacing Jonathan Gannon, who departed to become the head coach of the Arizona Cardinals.

+Despite the Eagles being 10–3 on the season, head coach Nick Sirianni announced on December 17, 2023, that senior defensive assistant Matt Patricia would be taking over defensive play calling from Desai.
+Desai was moved to a lesser position in the coaches' box, bolstered after the Eagles' defense let up 42 points and 33 points in back-to-back weeks, ranking as the worst third down defense in the NFL.
+The Philadelphia Inquirer reported that Desai did not "carry himself with confidence...[and] some players started to feel that."
+Crossing Broad reported that, following the move, Desai was not part of the team's coaches meetings.

+In less than a year of holding his position, after losing 6 of their last 7 games, including a Wild Card playoff game, Sirianni fired Desai on January 21, 2024.

+Los Angeles Rams

+On February 25, 2024, Desai was hired by the Rams as a senior defensive assistant.

+Cincinnati Bengals

+On February 24, 2025, Desai was hired by the Cincinnati Bengals as a senior defensive assistant.

 Personal life

 Desai received his undergraduate degree in philosophy and political science, with a minor in biology, from Boston University in 2004.
 Desai earned a master's degree in higher and postsecondary education from Columbia University in 2005.
 Desai earned his doctorate in educational administration in 2008 at Temple University, and was an adjunct professor for two years.